 Open Pinellas has two

 The Unregistered Channel: Don't sign in and remain anonymous.
-Open Town Hall will just share your response with Pinellas County staff.
+Community Feedback will just share your response with Pinellas County staff.

 Note: The first time you sign in, you'll need to register (establish an account on Open Pinellas).
 Registration is free.

-Pinellas County has contracted with Open Town Hall to monitor responses shown on this website.
+Pinellas County has contracted with Community Feedback to monitor responses shown on this website.

 To prevent any single user from dominating the forum, Pinellas County restricts the number of responses any one user can post on selected topics.
-Registration helps Open Town Hall enforce this restriction.
+Registration helps Community Feedback enforce this restriction.

 If a user posts a response that does not meet Pinellas County

 guidelines for civility, Community Feedback uses the user's email address to invite the user to resolve the issue.